zy20091082/OpenGLExamples/Example-012-old/ReadME.md

 <tr><td>The <i>'points rendering'</i> (press the <code><i>'p'</i></code> or the <code><i>'P'</i></code> key) for all triangles in the triangle strip of interest.</td><td>The <i>'wireframe versions'</i> (press the <code><i>'l'</i></code> or the <code><i>'L'</i></code> key) for all triangles in the triangle strip of interest.</td></tr>
 <tr>
 <td width=50%><IMG style=float:middle src='http://davidcanino.github.io/img/shots_opengl/shot_example012_old_frontside_filled.png' border='1' width='456' height='470'></td>
-<td>In this case, the <i>'back'</i> triangles sides are not rendered, due to their vertices order.
+<td>In this case, the <i>'back'</i> triangles sides are not visible, due to their vertices order.
 In the code, these latters are enumerated in the counter-clockwise order, thus every triangle is a front-faced triangle.<p>

 Hence, the scene remains unchanged, when the user decides to render only the <i>'back'</i> triangles sides in the triangle strip.<p>This is true, even if changing the rendering type for all triangles (points, wireframe, filled).</td>
 </tr>